mlang/tracktales/README.md

-# tracktales
+# TrackTales

 A narrator for Music Player Daemon (MPD) using the OpenAI APIs.

-A AI presenter for your MPD playlist. tracktales collects data about the currently playing and queued track, including albumart and embedded pictures, and passes this information to the gpt-4-vision-preview model from OpenAI to generate a track announcement.
-This announcement is synthesized with the OpenAI TTS API and inserted into the MPD playlist such that the presentation track plays between the current and next track.
+An AI presenter for your MPD playlist.
+TrackTales collects data about the currently playing and queued tracks, including album art and embedded pictures, and passes this information to the gpt-4-vision-preview model from OpenAI to generate a track announcement.
+This announcement is synthesized with the OpenAI TTS API and inserted into the MPD playlist so that the presentation track plays between the current and next track.

-Optionally, you can configure the latitude and longitude of your listeners position, and also have celestial events like sunrise and sunset, as well as weather information provided to the model.
+Optionally, you can configure the latitude and longitude of your listener's position, and also include celestial events like sunrise and sunset, as well as weather information provided to the model.

 ## Prerequisites

-* You need an OpenAI API key
+* An OpenAI API key.
-* Optionally, an OpenWeatherMap API key
+* Optionally, an OpenWeatherMap API key.
-* Python
+* Python.
-* FFmpeg
+* FFmpeg.

 ## Installation